 WA State Statute of Limitations

-You have a limited amount of time to file your personal injury claim in Washington.
-Washington statute of limitations laws may differ from those of other states.
+Note: Washington State statute of limitations laws may differ from those of other states.

-• A Products Liability case has a three year statute of limitations.
+• A defective product (product liability) case has a three-year statute of limitations.

-• An Assault or Battery case has a two year statute of limitations.
+• An assault and/or battery case has a two-year statute of limitations.

-It is always recommended that you do not wait until the last minute to file a personal injury claim.
+It is always recommended that the plaintiff not wait until the last minute to file a personal injury claim.
 You risk damaging your claim in the following ways by waiting:

 • Notification.
 Even if you don’t plan to file a civil suit, it is precarious to wait too long to notify a liable party of your injury.
 Failure to notify within a reasonable or set timeline may nullify a claim you file in the future.